Our Software

 Key Strategies

-• Avoid or reduce reliance on end-to-end or system-wide testing.
-Test services in isolation, use contract testing, decoupling deployment from release.
+- Avoid or reduce reliance on end-to-end or system-wide testing.
+Test services in isolation, use contract testing, and decouple deployment from release.

 Improve